 Federal Pell Grant

-A federal Pell Grant, unlike a loan, does not have to be repaid.
+A federal Pell Grant, unlike a loan, does not have to be repaid unless the student drops a course they were paid for, or does not complete any of the courses that were paid for.
+Always check with the Financial Aid, Scholarships, and Student Employment department before adjusting your enrollment if you are receiving financial aid.
 Pell Grants are awarded only to undergraduate students who have not earned a baccalaureate or professional degree.

-Note: Beginning Summer 2018, Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
+Note: Pell Grant eligible students can receive up to 150% of their scheduled Pell award each year.
 What does this mean for you?
 If you were a Pell eligible student during the fall and spring semester, you may qualify for a Pell Grant for Summer!

 Types of Financial Aid

 If you need help paying for college or career school, the office of Federal Student Aid can assist you with getting the money you need.
 Check out this video to learn about grants, loans, and work-study jobs and how they can help fund your education.

 The Adelante Grant is a $1,000 grant towards school expenses awarded annually on a first come, first served basis and is available to Deferred Action for Childhood Arrivals (DACA) students and undocumented students.
 Students are not required to complete the FAFSA.
 Students are required to complete the Institutional Methodology form.